beldenge/camel-lab/README.md

 			.end()
 ```
 Right click EnrollmentApplication.java, `Run As --> Java Application`
-Examine logs.
+Examine the logs.
 You should see the greetings displayed as expected.

-##Lab 5
+##Lab 6
 Add a bean processor to "enrich" the message with the age calculated from the enrollee's date of birth.
 Add this just after the consumer on the second route.
 ```Java
 			.unmarshal().json(JsonLibrary.Jackson, Enrollment.class)
 			.bean(new AgeCalculator(), "calculateAge(${body.dateOfBirth})")
 ```
 Right click EnrollmentApplication.java, `Run As --> Java Application`
-Examine logs.
+Examine the logs.

 The first message failed.
 Quickly examine the AgeCalculator class to understand why.

-Add retry logic:
+##Lab 7
+We need to add some retry logic.
 Immediately after the consumer on the second route, add an error handler definition:
 ```Java
 			.onException(IOException.class)